 With no parliamentary approval in sight, the real possibility of a no deal Brexit is propelling a last minute scramble among manufacturers.
 The main focus is on drawing up contingency plans that may need to be implemented in less than six months.
-Indeed, as we expressed in our July piece, “Thoughts on a No Deal – an opinion piece”, “the ‘cliff edge’ or doomsday scenario that evokes images of long queues of lorries, stockpiling of goods and grounded planes” could increase demand for warehouse space in the short-term.
+Indeed, “the ‘cliff edge’ or doomsday scenario that evokes images of long queues of lorries, stockpiling of goods and grounded planes” could increase demand for warehouse space in the short-term.
 However, longer term, a no deal Brexit might lead to demand shifting to markets on the continent.

 Looking for a Brexit Buffer

 Caught in a cloud of Brexit uncertainty are a full range of just-in-time supply chains, from automobile and aerospace manufacturers to food grocers to pharmaceuticals.
 Frustrated by the lack of clarity, many of these companies like Jaguar Land Rover and Airbus are publicly announcing a plan to stockpile parts to buffer against possible production disruptions should any parts get held up in customs.
 The UK grocer, Tesco, also announced that they would consider stockpiling in the case of a no deal Brexit.
 Similarly, to safe guard against any critical shortages, the UK Health Secretary has advised drug companies to ensure that they have an additional six weeks’ supply of medicines on top of their normal stockpiles.